-The gastrointestinal tract (GIT) performs not only digestive but also immune function, in particular, participates in the implementation of protective reactions of the body against pathogenic, conditionally pathogenic microorganisms and many inorganic substances.
-Therefore, it is essential to keep the intestines healthy, and the body’s immune system will be much stronger in this case.
+The gastrointestinal tract (GIT) performs not only digestive but also immune function.
+In particular, it participates in the implementation of protective reactions of the body.
+It protects us against pathogenic, conditionally pathogenic microorganisms and many inorganic substances.
+Therefore, it is essential to keep the intestines healthy.
+As a result, the body’s immune system will be much more robust in this case.

 The primary function of intestinal antibodies is immune rejection at the mucosal surface.
 Such a relationship as the intestine with the body’s immune system is vital for humans.

-Cellular immunity of the intestine, in contrast to the system of antibodies secreted by it, has not been studied enough.
-It is known that systemic cellular immune responses are rarely detected after oral exposure to antigens.
-It is evident that cellular immunity reactions do not develop in the intestinal mucosa, when healthy people receive harmless antigens, for example, normal flora antigens.
+Cellular immunity of the intestine, in contrast to the system of antibodies, is secreted.
+There is evidence that cellular immunity reactions do not develop in the intestinal mucosa when healthy people receive harmless antigens, for example, normal flora antigens.